MicrosoftDocs/visualstudio-docs/docs/designers/linq-to-xml-dynamic-properties.md

 - Indexed values, such as the [Elements](../designers/elements-xelement-dynamic-property.md) and [Descendants](../designers/descendants-xelement-dynamic-property.md) properties of <xref:System.Xml.Linq.XElement>, that resolve into an indexer type.
 For indexer types to be resolved to the desired value or collection, an expanded name parameter must be passed to them.

-All the dynamic properties that return an indexed value of type <xref:System.Collections.Generic.IEnumerable%601> use deffered execution.
+All the dynamic properties that return an indexed value of type <xref:System.Collections.Generic.IEnumerable%601> use deferred execution.
 For more information about deferred execution, see [Introduction to LINQ Queries (C#)](/dotnet/csharp/programming-guide/concepts/linq/introduction-to-linq-queries).

 ## Reference